 E. All Members shall, on an annual basis after assuming office, file with the Designated Agency Ethics Official, (“DAEO”) a list of those activities and relationships which might reasonably raise an issue of conflict of interest or the appearance of a conflict of interest with respect to the mandate and activities of the Council.
-This provision does not replace required financial disclosure reports each Council Member is required to submit to the DAEO.
+This provision does not replace required financial disclosure reports each Council Member is required to submit to the DAEO (the OGE Form 450)

 ARTICLE 6 – COUNCIL COMMITTEES

 A. The Council may establish committees as necessary to carry out the business of the Council, in accordance with these Bylaws.
 Committees may be established by vote of the Council and shall be subject to the provisions of the Bylaws governing meetings, quorums and voting.

 B. The Chairperson may also establish ad hoc committees as deemed necessary based upon the priorities set forth by the Council or as otherwise deemed in the interests of the Council by the Chairperson.
 Ad hoc committees shall operate at the direction of the Chairperson and are not required to develop a formal Charter.

 C. The Chairperson shall appoint the members and chair of each committee, in consultation with the Council, unless otherwise provided for in these Bylaws.